isaacnmm/pestpolicy-hugo2XX/content/posts/i-saw-one-cockroach-should-i-be-worried/index.md

 But armed with simple housekeeping measures, you can minimise these avenues for roach proliferation.
 For example you can clean the house thoroughly and disinfect the surfaces.
 In addition keep all food substances in sealed vessels.

 However, remember that roaches do not entirely rely on foodstuffs like us.
-Some cockroach species will feed on non
-- food substances like wood, cardboard, glue, paper etc.
+Some cockroach species will feed on non-food substances like wood, cardboard, glue, paper etc.

 ###  **2. ****Presence Of Damp, Dark And Hidden Places**